openstack/charm-guide/doc/source/admin/security/tls.rst

 Upload the signed certificate and the root CA certificate to Vault ..................................................................

-To upload certificate information to Vault run the ``upload-signed-csr`` action on the leader unit:
+To upload certificate information to Vault, run the ``upload-signed-csr`` action on the leader unit:

 .. code-block:: none